dougbtv/docker-asterisk/README.md

 Which is as simple as running:

+    # Asterisk 14
+    docker pull dougbtv/asterisk14

+    # Asterisk 13
+    docker pull dougbtv/asterisk13

     # Asterisk 11
     docker pull dougbtv/asterisk

-    # Asterisk 13
-    docker pull dougbtv/asterisk13

 ## What is it based on?

 Generally this is based on:
 * Centos 7 base images
-* Latest current available version of Asterisk certified branch
+* Latest current available version of Asterisk certified branch (for LTS releases)

 Dockerfile in the root directory is Asterisk 11 and available with `docker pull dougbtv/asterisk`

-Looking for Asterisk 13?
+Looking for Asterisk 13 or 14?

-* The Dockerfile is in `asterisk/13/Dockerfile` & available with `docker pull dougbtv/asterisk13`
+* The Dockerfile is in `asterisk/13/` or `asterisk/14/`

 ## Check out the latest build!